 Art Spiegelman has almost single-handedly brought comic books out of the toy closet and onto the literature shelves.
 In 1992, he won the Pulitzer Prize for his masterful Holocaust narrative Maus— which portrayed Jews as mice and Nazis as cats.
 Maus II continued the remarkable story of his parents’ survival of the Nazi regime and their lives later in America.
-His comics are best known for their shifting graphic styles, their formal complexity, and controversial content.
-In his lecture, “What the %@&*!
-Happened to Comics?”
-Spiegelman takes his audience on a chronological tour of the evolution of comics, all the while explaining the value of this medium and why it should not be ignored.
-He believes that in our post-literate culture the importance of the comic is on the rise, for "comics echo the way the brain works.
+Spiegelman believes that in our post-literate culture the importance of the comic is on the rise, for "comics echo the way the brain works.
 People think in iconographic images, not in holograms, and people think in bursts of language, not in paragraphs.”

-In 2004 he completed a two-year cycle of broadsheet-sized color comics pages, In the Shadow of No Towers, first published in a number of European newspapers and magazines including Die Zeit and The London Review of Books.
-A book version of these highly political works was published by Pantheon in the United States, appeared on many national bestseller lists, and was selected by The New York Times Book Review as one of the 100 Notable Books of 2004.
+In 2004 he completed In the Shadow of No Towers, a masterful and moving account of the events and aftermath of September 11th.
+It was a national bestseller and was selected by The New York Times Book Review as one of the 100 Notable Books of 2004.

 Photo Enno Kapitza / Agentur Focus